-Coming to Channel 4 in early February, viewers will see track cyclist Butterworth, who lives in Manchester, take on some of the most challenging winter sports, using his experiences in the RAF and as an athlete to ensure he is a leading contender to be crowned champion of ‘The Jump’ 2015.
+'The Jump' is coming to Channel 4 in early February.
+Viewers will see track cyclist Butterworth take on some of the most challenging winter sports, using his experiences in the RAF and as an athlete to ensure he is leading contender to be crowned champion of ‘The Jump’ 2015.

 It was through the Help for Heroes Sports Recovery programme that Jon-Allan’s cycling talents were first spotted.
 Jon-Allan was severely injured while serving with the RAF as a weapons technician in Iraq in August 2007.
 He was involved in a rocket attack on Basra Air station and lost his left arm above the elbow as a result.